diyhometechnology/diyhometechnology-disco-keyboard-lights/README.md

 # diyhometechnology-disco-keyboard-lights
-This project makes your computer keyboard lights dancing to various patterns
+This project makes your computer keyboard lights dancing to various patterns.
+Please follow my youtube introduction to build the project yourself.